quantaosun/QSAR-COVID-19/README.md

 # QSAR fro COVID-19
-Around 60% of the notebook coding, especially the key method of calculating molecular descriptors are borrowed from https://github.com/dataprofessor as claimed inside some of the notebooks.
+Around 60% of the notebook coding, especially the key method of calculating molecular descriptors are borrowed from https://github.com/dataprofessor as claimed inside the notebooks.

 Around 40% of the notebook is written from scratch, especially the local version.